remonvandenbrandt/zehnder-comfoair/README.md

 ## ESPHome Zehnder ComfoAir E300/E400
-ESPHome component for communication with the Zehnder ComfoAir E300/E400 heat recovering ventilation units using modbus RTU.
-This module allows for reading sensor states into Home-assistant.
+Interact with Zehnder ComfoAir E300/E400 using ESPHome and Home Assistant.
+This ESPHome component allows interaction with the Zehnder ComfoAir E300/E400 heat recovering ventilation units.
+Sensor states are read using modbus RTU, while the unit is controlled using the analog input.

 ### Setup
-The component uses modbus RTU serial communication over RS485 to interface with the ventilation unit.
+The component uses modbus RTU serial communication over RS485 to interface with the ventilation unit, furthermore the analog input on the C1 connector is used to control the ventilation level.
 The serial communication is available on the C3 connector.
 The serial configuration is shown in the following table:

 | Baud rate | Word length | Parity | Stop bits |
 |-----------|-------------|--------|-----------|